Optional Lectio Divina Prayer

 What do you think of when you picture St. Paul?

 Many Christians remember the pre-conversion Paul, who “persecuted the Church of God violently and tried to destroy it” (Gal 1:13).
-He is well known for his dramatic conversion to Christianity on the road to Damascus, his efforts as the great Apostle to the Gentiles and his writings, which make up a major portion of the New Testament.
+He is well known for his dramatic conversion to Christianity on the road to Damascus, his missionary work as the great Apostle to the Gentiles and his writings, which make up a major portion of the New Testament.

 Discuss: What do you find most inspiring or surprising about this story of the early Church?
 What strikes you about Paul’s investment in Timothy?
 What does it reveal to you about discipleship that Paul and Timothy were on mission for more than 15 years together, even when their lives took them apart from one another?